evolutionsoftswiss/alpha-zero-learning/alpha-zero-adversary-learning/README.md

 This is the main submodule providing the general parts of Java alpha zero learning.

-Alpha zero adversary learning uses 1 for a winning position, 0.5 for a draw and 0 for a losing position.
-These differ from the often used 1, 0, -1.

-Keep this in mind when using position values or defining the activation function of the neural net value output: TANH does fit a range from -1 to 1, while SIGMOID can be used for 0 to 1.

 ## Implement your own new board game
 You need at least the following to implement your own new game and perform trainings.